polgreen/uclid/notes/UclidMeetings.md

    - Constraint outputs always go last
    - Have to specify the number of constraint outputs
    - The property checked is: Globally(cnst1 && cnst2 && ...) ==> Globally(prop1 && prop2 && .. )

+# April 26

+1. Document log XML.
+1. Concept of non-atomic procedures with atomic blocks.

+# April 27

+1. Print out what is proved.
+1. Parse Z3 asts and bring them back to Z3 AST.